obonaventure/cnp3/book/transport/udp.rst

 .. index:: UDP Checksum, Checksum computation

-.. sidebar:: Computation of the UDP checksum
+.. note:: Computation of the UDP checksum

  The checksum of the UDP segment is computed over :